inesonic/inerest_api_out_v1/README.rst

 Licensing
 =========
-This library is dual licensed under the MIT license.
+This library is released under the MIT license.

 Dependencies And Building